C-memory-object-model-study-group/c-mom-sg/notes/cmom-0007-2021-04-08-clarifying-uninitialised-reads-v6.md

 	i. intrinsic to the padding locations - uninitialisable, whatever happens, or

     ii. subject to being overwritten by explicit writes of non-wobbly values to padding, but reset to wobbly by preceding-adjacent or whole-struct writes.

+- the point of the wobbly-value options is to admit implementation behaviour while giving stronger guarantees for programmers than just "any access of any uninitialised data is UB", for the cases where the latter is necessary.
+One would not expect programmers to be intentionally manipulating wobbly values in many circumstances, and they can be hard to reason about.

 - the answers to these questions determine e.g. whether one can memcpy a partially initialised struct (perhaps containing padding) and then get a guarantee that a memcmp would compare equal.
 It's unclear whether this is a hard requirement for the semantics.
 Currently gcc seems to guarantee it, and so does clang head (though not older versions) for copy-and-compare, but not always if there's also some arithmetic.